neuroquery/neuroquery_image_search/README.md

   --transform {absolute_value,identity,positive_part}
                         Transform to apply to the image.
-As NeuroQuery ignores the direction of activations by default the absolute value of the input map is compared to activation patterns in the literature. (default: absolute_value)
+As NeuroQuery ignores the direction of activations by default the absolute value of the input map is compared to activation patterns in the literature. (default: absolute_value) --no_rescaling        Disable rescaling the similarities.
+By default they are mapped to the [0, 1] range. (default: False)
 ```

 ## As a Python package